maryadepoju98/maryadepoju98.github.io/index.md

 | speedometer is large and readable | overly cluttered with gauges|
 | battery odometer display          |                             |

+- The more intricate the design the more expensive the vehicle is for the owner
+- When there are too many options it may be overwhelming for the driver, especially if they do not understand what all the uses are for
+- The digital display gives a message to the driver as well as uses the warning lights.
+For example, when there is low gas the digital display will read 'Low Feul Levels' as well as the low feul warning light will be turned on.
+Therefore if the driver does not understand the warning light the car will display an understandable message.

 -   **2003 Honda Accord** ![hondaAccord](https://user-images.githubusercontent.com/43687054/115165223-84395d80-a072-11eb-970c-d119febe17dd.jpeg)

 | Pros                           | Cons                                 |